Pil3q/Cutting-edge-planner/README.md

-# Cutting edge planner
+# Cutting-edge planner
 ## Problem
-Passion for sewing leave you with a lot of offcuts which could be turned into something nice.
-Drawing and planning the cuts it is not as much fun as making new clothes.
-This app will help you check if your project fits the material and will suggest how to place the cuts.
+A passion for sewing inevitably leads to a stash of offcuts that could be repurposed for a new little project.
+Drawing and planning the pattern pieces is not as much fun as sewing new items.
+This app will help you check if the pieces required for your project fit in the fabric leftovers and will suggest how to optimize the placement for minimal waste sewing.
+All you need to know is the size of the fabric and of each piece.

 ## Assumptions
-1. Only rectangles are currently supported
+1. Only rectangular and squared pieces are currently supported
-2. No margin is added to the dimenssions (If you need one add it to the initial dimensions - might add an ofset option later)
+2. Remember to include the seam allowances in the measurements of each pattern piece (We might add an offset option later)
+3. Patter pieces won't be overlapped

 ## What it does
-Program will return the coordinates of each cut as text like below
+The program will return the coordinates of each pattern piece as text as shown below

 <p align="center">
   <img src="./images/coordinates.png" />
 </p>

-and will save a graphic with the cut placement.
+and will save a graphic with a cut placement suggestion.

 <p align="center">
   <img src="./images/result.png" />
 </p>

 ## How do I use it
-Pre reqs - Python (tested on 3.9)
+Prereqs - Python (tested on 3.9)
-Install requerements with
+Install requirements with
 ```bash
 pip install -r requirements.txt
 ```